CleverCloud/stream-dns/README.md

 This project use a gitlab runner for his CI.
 The `.gitlab-ci.yml` file contains your tests and overall process steps.
 The gitlab runner can be found in the _Clever CI_ organisation: `orga_932b0d2f-b29b-41f3-a36e-845ce9d0f9ed` with the app-id: `app_1879bf1e-fa0b-4bd8-b923-15152a0fdda4`.

+## Sentry | error tracker

+The Sentry dashboard is available here: https://sentry-clevercloud-customers.services.clever-cloud.com/clevercloud/stream-dns/
+You have just have to define the `DNS_SENTRY_DSN` env variable to use it or let it empty to ignore this (in development mode).